AgarwalConsulting/presentation-gcp-dataproc/slides.md

   - Decommissioning HDFS DataNodes can delay the removal of workers.
 Datanodes copy HDFS blocks to other Datanodes before a worker is removed.
 Depending on data size and the replication factor, this process can take hours.

----

 - *YARN Node Labels*: Autoscaling does not support YARN Node Labels, nor the property dataproc:am.primary_only due to YARN-9088.
 YARN incorrectly reports cluster metrics when node labels are used.

+---

+Autoscaling is **NOT** recommended with/for:

-- *Spark Structured Streaming*: Autoscaling does not support Spark Structured Streaming (see Autoscaling and Spark Structured Streaming).
+- *Spark Structured Streaming*: Autoscaling does not support Spark Structured Streaming.

 - *Idle Clusters*: Autoscaling is not recommended for the purpose of scaling a cluster down to minimum size when the cluster is idle.
 Since creating a new cluster is as fast as resizing one, consider deleting idle clusters and recreating them instead.
 The following tools support this "ephemeral" model: